baruchlubinsky/beerapi/README.md

 The `db` package in this repository is simply an example implimentation of the interfaces in `adapters`.
 It has no persistence.
 To use a different database, replace the line `Db = &db.Database{}`.

-Find the Ember application demonstrating Ember Data which is designed together with this backend at baruchlubinsky/beerdemo .
+Find the Ember application demonstrating Ember Data which is designed together with this backend at [baruchlubinsky/beerdemo](https://github.com/baruchlubinsky/beerdemo).

 App Engine
 ==

 Use this package on [App Engine](https://developers.google.com/appengine/docs/go/gettingstarted/introduction).

-Simply copy beerapi.go, move `http.HandleFunc("/", beer)` into `init()` and delete `main()`.
+Create a directory for your app.
+Simply copy `beerapi.go` as the main file, move `http.HandleFunc("/", beer)` into `init()` and delete `main()`.

 Create a `dispatch.yaml` with: